 You can set this variable to true or false:

-true tells the channel to use a messaging queue.
-This can improve performance for applications with a large number of events passing through the channel.
+- true tells the channel to use a messaging queue.
+This can improve performance for applications with a large number of events passing through the channel. - false (default) tells the channel to dispatch events as they are received.